 A: No. You should notify us about any change in the level of assurance that you have made in your Annual Assurance Statement, but you do not need to amend the Statement until the next one is due.
 You can see more information on notifying us in our guidance on Notifiable Events.

 Such a change could be a positive development, such as you having completed planned improvement work.
 Or it could be that you have found a new area of material non-compliance.

-Q: You said you won't start assessing compliance with the regulatory requirement on equalities and human rights until 2021.
-Should we wait until 2021 to assess our compliance with the requirement on equalities and human rights?
+Q: When will you start fully assessing compliance with the regulatory requirement on equalities and human rights.
+Should we wait to assess our compliance with the requirement on equalities and human rights?

-A: No, your Annual Assurance Statement should confirm your level of compliance with all of the regulatory requirements and standards, including the requirement on equalities and human rights.
-The requirements for equalities and human rights are and include statutory duties for landlords and it is important that you consider the level of assurance you already have around this and that are taking appropriate action to manage risks.
-Although we won't be assessing compliance with this requirement until April 2021 to allow time for the development of a guidance frameowrk around equalities and human rights in social housing, you should still consider whether you comply with the requirement, not least to help prepare for 2021.
+A: No, your AAS should confirm your level of compliance with all of the regulatory requirements and standards, including the requirement on equalities and human rights.
+The requirements for equalities and human rights include statutory duties for landlords and it is important that you consider the level of assurance you already have around them and that you are taking appropriate action to manage risks.
+Although we aren’t yet actively assessing full compliance with this requirement to allow time for the development of a briefing note with the Scottish Human Rights Commission on the right to housing, you should still consider whether you comply with the requirement, not least to help prepare for the future.